microsoft/PowerToys/README.md

 - Bug fixes

 **PowerToys Run**
+- Users to specify where to show the launcher window.
+Thanks [@addrum](https://github.com/addrum)!
 - New plugin added to support opening previously used Visual Studio Code workspaces, remote machines (SSH or Codespaces), and containers!
 When enabled, use `{` to query for available workspaces.
 Thanks [@ricardosantos9521](https://github.com/ricardosantos9521)!
+Please note, this plugin is off by default.
 - Shell history now saves the raw command instead of the resolved command.
 A command like `%appdata%` would now save in the Shell history as is instead of `C:\Users\YourUserName\AppData\Roaming`.
 Thanks [@mayitbeegh](https://github.com/mayitbeegh)!
 - Better logging to try to track down some bugs
 - Bug fixes